India Silver Price in Dollars

 What is the India silver premium?

-It is the difference between the domestic Indian silver price and the international XAG/USD spot price, expressed in dollars per ounce or as a percentage.
-It reflects import costs, taxes, currency effects, and demand-supply dynamics.
+It is the difference between the MCX silver price (converted to USD per ounce) and the international XAG/USD spot price.
+It reflects import duties, currency effects, and demand-supply dynamics.
+Unlike some other regional premiums, it can be positive or negative.

 How does the rupee affect India silver prices?